Allison Silberberg: Political career

 In 2012, she was elected to the Alexandria City Council.
 Because she won the most votes of all the candidates, she became the city's Vice Mayor.
-In 2015, Mayor William D. Euille, Alexandria's first African American mayor, lost the Democratic primary to Vice Mayor Silberberg.
-He then ran against Silberberg as a write-in candidate, but to no avail.
+In the 2015 mayoral election, Silberberg ran for mayoral office, defeating incumbent Mayor William D. Euille, Alexandria's first African American mayor, in the Democratic primary.
+Euille then ran against Silberberg as a write-in candidate, garnering 34% of the vote but ultimately losing to Silberberg.

 Mayor of Alexandria (2016-2018)

 Silberberg was sworn in on January 4, 2016.
-During her tenure as Mayor, Alexandria tripled the dedicated funding for affordable housing, addressed the issues with multiple sewage outfalls into the Potomac River, and built two new public schools in the West End neighborhood of Alexandria.
+During her tenure as mayor, Alexandria tripled the dedicated funding for affordable housing, addressed the issues with multiple sewage outfalls into the Potomac River, and built two new public schools in the West End neighborhood of Alexandria.

 Silberberg was defeated in her bid for re-election by Alexandria Vice Mayor Justin Wilson on June 12, 2018, in Alexandria's Democratic mayoral primary.

 Re-election bid (2021)

-On March 24, 2021 Silberberg declared she was running for Mayor against Justin Wilson the incumbent.
-She was advocating on a platform of responsible development, environmental protection of Alexandria's forests, and repairing sewage and stormwater infrastructure.
+On March 24, 2021 Silberberg announced that she was running for mayor against Justin Wilson, the incumbent.
+She ran on a platform of responsible development, environmental protection of Alexandria's forests, and repairing sewage and stormwater infrastructure.

-The Democratic Primary in Virginia was on June 8 and resulted in a defeat for Silberberg to the incumbent.
+The Democratic primary in Virginia was held on June 8; Silberberg received 43% of the vote, losing to Wilson.